9 Strategies to Make Your Diet Resolutions Stick

 Sign Up to Receive the FREE LIVESTRONG.COM Weekly Health and Fitness Newsletter

 EAT MORE MINDFULLY

-One of the most important New Year’s resolutions to eating a healthy diet has nothing to do with what you’re eating and everything to do with how you’re eating.
-“Eat meals more mindfully: Remove physical distractions while you eat -- no phone, TV, book or newspaper -- and try to keep your focus on the actual eating experience (how the food tastes and what is going on in your mouth).
-It is natural that your attention will wander while you eat, but you want to bring it back to the food at least a few times throughout the meal to check in on whether you are still enjoying the food and whether or not you are still hungry.
-Being more mindful will enable you to enjoy your food more and enable you to stop eating when you are comfortably full rather than just when your plate is cleaned,” says Alyse Levine, M.S., RD.
+Eating a healthy diet has everything to do with how you’re eating.
+“Eat meals more mindfully: Remove physical distractions while you eat -- no phone, TV, book or newspaper -- and try to keep your focus on the actual eating experience (how the food tastes and what is going on in your mouth),” says Alyse Levine, M.S., RD.
+“It's natural that your attention will wander while you eat, but you want to bring it back to the food to check in on whether you're still enjoying the food and whether or not you're still hungry.
+Being more mindful will allow you to enjoy your food more and enable you to stop eating when you're comfortably -- not when your plate is cleaned.”

 13 Ways to Trick Yourself Full

 Who you surround yourself with is a critical component of your ability to reach and maintain your goals.
-“Research shows that without support among our friends, families and within our communities, we are much less likely to create healthy changes with our health and weight.
-Reaching new health goals is more successful within a supportive environment and with individuals of similar values,” says Misti Gueron, M.S., RD.
-Take a look at those in your life and make an effort to spend quality time with those that support and inspire you.
-“When you are feeling discouraged for not making it to the gym and your friend sends a text message that she is waiting for you on the treadmill, it is hard to throw the towel in on yourself and her,” adds Gueron.
+“Without support from our friends and families, we're much less likely to create healthy changes with our health and weight.
+And reaching new health goals is more achievable within a supportive environment and with individuals of similar values,” says Misti Gueron, M.S., RD.
+Take a look at the people in your life and make an effort to spend quality time with those that support and inspire you.

 15 Toughest Do-Anywhere Workout Moves